-- 7.3.2.1 Containers for waste, by-products and inedible or dangerous substances, should be specifically identifiable, suitably constructed and, where appropriate, made of impervious material. - 7.3.2.2 Containers used to hold dangerous substances should be identified and, where appropriate, be lockable to prevent malicious or accidental contamination of products, goods and/ or cargo.
+- 7.3.2.1 Containers for waste, by-products and inedible or dangerous substances, should be specifically identifiable, suitably constructed and, where appropriate, made of impervious material. - 7.3.2.2 Containers used to hold dangerous substances should be identified and, where appropriate, be lockable to prevent malicious or accidental contamination of products and/ or goods.